 Daily Apple data tracking Apple Maps routing requests shows that driving and walking mobility in Canada, the US, and Germany now exceeds their respective baseline levels of mid-January.
-However, only in Germany has there been a significant increase in transit usage that points to a faster return to economic normality than in North America as lockdown measures are lifted; see Oxford U's lockdown stringency index that shows Germany's restrictions are now significantly more relaxed than in most of its peers.
-The recent decline in Canadian, US, and slightly less so in German, mobility may have reflected a concern over increasing cases and/or a lull in mobility around the school year re-start.
+However, only in Germany has there been a significant and sustained increase in transit usage that points to a faster return to economic normality than in North America as lockdown measures are lifted; see Oxford U's lockdown stringency index that shows Germany's restrictions are now significantly more relaxed than in most of its peers.
+The recent decline in Canadian, US, and slightly less so in German, mobility may have reflected a concern over increasing cases and/or a lull in mobility around the school year re-start- i.e. normal seasonal patterns.